Ren0k/Project-Atmospheric-Drag/README.md

 > ((2.432 * 0.0044) + (2.432 * 0.0044) + (1.213 * 0.4430) + (1.213 * 0.4430) + (2.432 * 0.0043) + (2.432 * 0.0043)) * ((Rho * V^2) / 2) * 0.8.

 It returns 13910 Newtons of Drag, an error of about 1.8% with the actual AeroGUI value.
-The error exists because of me rounding numbers with a lot of decimal places.

 #### 8) Conclusion
 This is the method that KSP uses to calculate drag cube drag.